So, You Want to Be a Better Writer? 5 Quick Tips to Help You Show, Not TellApr 04, 2022

 3.)
 Identify trigger words.
 Attune yourself to be on the lookout for words that will inevitably lead you down the tell, not show path.
 For example, here are a few to be on the lookout for: realized, felt, and was (more on the word “was” below!).
 Every time these words find their way into your manuscript, you’re guaranteeing yourself that you’ll violate the show, don’t tell rule.
 Find your delete key and have another go at it.

 4.)
 Spot the correlation between passive writing and show, don’t tell.
 As noted above, the word “was”, is simply dismal for many reasons.
 Passive words take the reader out of the story.
 For example, if I wrote “she was standing by the bed,” my advice would be to challenge the tense.
 Rewrite the sentence to read, “she stood by the bed.”
-It’s active – it’s less words – and it allows the reader to be in the moment instead of reliving it.
+It’s active – it’s fewer words – and it allows the reader to be in the moment instead of reliving it.
 Active writing is better writing.

 5.)
 Know the power of non-verbal communication.
 55% of the meaning in any message is generated by the face and body.
 Another 38% is derived from the way a message is delivered (tone, volume, etc.).
 Which means only 7% of a message… is dialogue.
 Nonverbal communication is powerful – and as an author, you need to use this to your advantage.
 Don’t overexplain – allow your reader to make the connections on their own.
 If your character leans in, blushes, and toys with her hair, she’s probably attracted to the person she’s speaking with.
 Let your reader infer.
 Show what your character feels – don’t tell your reader outright.